lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 ﻿# The Lowkoder Object System

-The Lowkoder Object System(LOS) is an embedded object system designed to serve as a lightweight, extensible, versioned metadata and context repository.
+The Lowkoder Object System(LOS) is an embedded object system designed to serve as a lightweight and extensible metadata repository.

-LOS provides space-efficient versioning, the ability to dynamically extend object types, react to changes, implement cross-cutting functionality, etc.
-A goal of LOS is to provide these advanced behaviors in a simple idomatic C# fashion.
+Background...
+In Lowkoder, *metadata* is a tree of data objects that is configured at startup and is thereafter immutable.
+Like metadata, a context tree is a tree of data objects.
+A RuleSet is a collection of rules where the rules in the collection modify property values in a given metadata tree based on the property values in a given context tree.

+In Lowkoder, every UI component Lowkoder has it's own context tree.
+Every component's context tree is initialized with property values, the context tree also inherit property values from the context associated with the component's parent.
+After a component's context tree is configured it is given to the application's RuleSet to create a new metadata tree, customized for the given conext by the RuleSet.
+The associated component uses the custom metadata to generate content.

+LOS is intended to be a metadata engine that can support Lowkoder and implement the functionality required by Lowkoder in an a space and time efficient manner, yet still provide a simple, idomatic C# API.

 ## LOS basics